Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Abstract

 \section{Abstract}

-Unsupervised video object segmentation (VOS) is a task that aims to detect the most salient object in a video without external guidance about the object.
-To leverage the property that salient objects usually have distinctive movements compared to the background, recent methods collaboratively use motion cues extracted from optical flow maps with appearance cues extracted from RGB images.
-However, as optical flow maps are usually very relevant to segmentation masks, the network is easy to be learned overly dependent on the motion cues during network training.
-As a result, such two-stream approaches are vulnerable to confusing motion cues, making their prediction unstable.
-To relieve this issue, we design a novel motion-as-option network by treating motion cues as optional.
-During network training, RGB images are randomly provided to the motion encoder instead of optical flow maps, to implicitly reduce motion dependency of the network.
-As the learned motion encoder can deal with both RGB images and optical flow maps, two different predictions can be generated depending on which source information is used as motion input.
-In order to fully exploit this property, we also propose an adaptive output selection algorithm to adopt optimal prediction result at test time.
-Our proposed approach affords state-of-the-art performance on all public benchmark datasets, even maintaining real-time inference speed.
+Unsupervised video object segmentation aims to detect the most salient object in a video without any external guidance regarding the object.
+Salient objects often exhibit distinctive movements compared to the background, and recent methods leverage this by combining motion cues from optical flow maps with appearance cues from RGB images.
+However, because optical flow maps are often closely correlated with segmentation masks, networks can become overly dependent on motion cues during training, leading to vulnerability when faced with confusing motion cues and resulting in unstable predictions.
+To address this challenge, we propose a novel motion-as-option network that treats motion cues as an optional component rather than a necessity.
+During training, we randomly input RGB images into the motion encoder instead of optical flow maps, which implicitly reduces the network's reliance on motion cues.
+This design ensures that the motion encoder is capable of processing both RGB images and optical flow maps, leading to two distinct predictions depending on the type of input provided.
+To make the most of this flexibility, we introduce an adaptive output selection algorithm that determines the optimal prediction during testing.
 Code and models are available at \url{https://github.com/suhwan-cho/TMO}.